Nick-KV/simple_core/README.md

-This is an initial project for a simple kernel (3 operations: addition, subtraction and multiplexing)
+This is an initial project for a simple kernel (3 operations: addition, subtraction and multiplying)

 Utilization: